Belgian strike hits airport, public transport

-BRUSSELS A strike in Belgium on Friday disrupted public transport across the country, closed factories and hit its largest airport as trade unions protested against government cutbacks.
+BRUSSELS (Reuters) - A strike in Belgium on Friday disrupted public transport across the country, closed factories and hit its largest airport as trade unions protested against government cutbacks.

 Brussels Airport advised passengers to only travel with hand luggage as most flights operated normally but some baggage handlers had gone on strike.
 Public broadcaster VRT said striking workers had closed the cargo entrance for trucks.